The Ultimate DAF System Buyer's Guide

 1. Aeration System: The heart of the DAF unit.

-The aeration systems is the central component of a DAF, representing one of the largest capital and maintenance expenses.
+The aeration systems are the central component of a DAF, representing one of the largest capital and maintenance expenses.
 Therefore, understanding its design and functionality is crucial.
 Below is a breakdown of common pump types used in DAF aeration systems and their respective advantages and limitations.

 Multistage Impeller Pumps